Once you loaded data into EasyMorph (and profiled it), you can start transforming it.

 You can also use the cell context menu to automatically create "Filter", "Clean up" and "Trim" actions.
 Right-click a cell and choose a command.

 Note that in some cases automatically created actions might have incomplete properties.
-For instance when you aggregate data using the column right-click menu EasyMorph automatically creates the "Aggregate" actions with selected columns but without grouping.
-To specify grouping you will need to additionally edit properties of the "Aggregate" actions in the side bar.
+For instance when you aggregate data using the column context menu EasyMorph automatically creates the "Aggregate" action and tries to guess anticipated aggregated functions and grouping.
+To change the aggregation function and grouping you may need to additionally edit properties of the "Aggregate" action in the side bar.

 The full list of available actions with examples is available in the web-help.
 See Help: actions.